farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 {% include /tabs.html id="t9" tab1name="JAVA creation API" tab1content=t9_java tab2name="JSON file" tab2content=t9_json tab3name="Object fields" tab3content=t9_objects %}

 #### HVDC Range Action {#hvdc-range-action}
 An HvdcRangeAction contains a network element that must point towards an HvdcLine of the iidm PowSyBl network model.
-The HvdcRangeAction will be able to modify its setpoint, in MW.
+The HvdcRangeAction will be able to modify its set-point, in MW.

 The domain in which the HvdcRangeAction can modify the HvdcSetpoint is delimited by 'HvdcRanges'.
 An HvdcRangeAction contains a list of HvdcRanges.
 A range must be defined with a min and a max.

-HvdcRanges can only be absolute : the mix/max admissible setpoint of the HVDC. ⚠️ *There isn't any check performed to verify that an applied setpoint is between the ranges' min and max.*
+HvdcRanges can only be absolute : the mix/max admissible set-point of the HVDC. ⚠️ *There isn't any check performed to verify that an applied set-point is between the ranges' min and max.*

 {% capture t10_java %}
 ~~~java